BasvanH/habpanel-widget-openweathermap/README.md

 Daily forecast based on next day @ 12:00

 02.05.2020:Fork by karstenatgit:
-Added detailed 3-hourly and 6-hourly forecasts.
+Added more detailed 3-hourly and 6-hourly forecast views.
 You can enable them in the configuration.

 ## Download
 - The widget json file, javascript file and the images folder: **[Local Weather - OpenWeatherMap.widget.json](https://github.com/BasvanH/habpanel-widget-openweathermap)**